 The importance of a lean startup is that it allows you to evade potential losses before you can fully commit to a certain idea or product.
 However, this can serve as yet another limitation to the methodology.
 Relying too much on feedback can result in losing sight of your initial vision and passion along the way.

 To overcome this limitation, you must always stay true to your mission.
 Listening to feedback doesn’t entirely mean scraping off the entirety of your plan.
 You simply have to identify what works and what doesn’t and move on from there.

 With lean startup limitations, your company must constantly work hand in hand with your customers every step of the way.
 Every version of your product will be tested and reviewed, reiterated, and improved on.
 Rinse and repeat.

 However, there have never been some clear-cut rules as to when you should declare victory, stop testing, and proceed with scaling production.
 Before you know it, you’ll be stuck in an endless loop of creating, reviewing, and rebuilding.

 Thus, you must set goals and criteria for your product early on.
 A solid plan and timeline can prevent you from ending up in such a fate in the long run.

 Starting it up to lean

-The philosophy of the lean startup methodology is heavily founded on experimentations and iterations.
+The philosophy of the lean startup methodology is heavily founded on experimentation and iterations.
 It accepts that failure is an inevitable part of creating a startup, but it works to improve products and processes along the way.
-So, like any methodology, the lean startup also has limitations.
+So, like any methodology, lean startup also has limitations.
 That’s why we have just pointed out a list of Lean Startup Principles.